 If you need to restore a full machine from a SIRIS or ALTO, we recommend that you virtualize a recovery point before doing a Bare Metal Restore (BMR).
 Then, use that recovery point to do the BMR.
 There are three advantages to this course of action:

-- allows you to get back to business in an instant
+- It allows you to get back to business in an instant.

-- proves that the recovery point can virtualize, and
+- It proves that the recovery point can virtualize.

 It's important to test your recovery point before performing a Bare Metal Restore.